Evidence for local spots of viscous electron flow in graphene at moderate mobility: Results and discussion

 The inverted electric fields with respect to $V_{\rm SD}$ (Fig.~\ref{fig1:ExptProcedure}g) imply a complex charge redistribution by the current flow.
-Such charge redistribution is known to appear in the hydrodynamic regime, e.g., via current vortices \cite{Polini2020}.
+Such charge redistribution is known to appear in the hydrodynamic regime, e.g., via current induced vorticity (Supplementary Section \ref{sec:origin}) \cite{Polini2020,Danz2020,Falkovich2017,Torre2015}.
 Hence, it is tempting to assume that the inverted $E_x^{\rm meas}(x,y)$ is due to viscous electron flow.\cite{Polini2020,Mayzel2019,Schaefer2009}